Matthew

 v6.
 Matthew loosely follows the Masoretic text of Micah 5:2 with some words from 2 Samuel 5:2.

 v7-10.
 The Magi obviously came to Jerusalem on the assumption that the new Hebrew king would be born there, but Herod is able to tell them where they must go.
-Obviously Herod wanted to know when the star appeared so he could calculate the child's age and efficiently eliminate any possible contender for his throne.
-As for the Magi, he was able to present himself as a devotee of the newly born king, so much so that he didn't even bother to send along a representative.
-Of course, he never expected God to intervene.
-As the Magi headed toward Bethlehem the star appeared overhead, confirming their journey's end.
+Obviously Herod wants to know when the star appeared so he can calculate the child's age and efficiently eliminate any possible contender for his throne.
+As for the Magi, Herod is able to present himself as a devotee of the newly born king, but of course, he never expected God to intervene.
+As the Magi headed toward Bethlehem the star appears overhead, confirming their journey's end.

 v12.
 God intervenes and warns the Magi to head home without returning to Jerusalem.